-We’ve all been on that interview where a prospective employer asks you to “Give me an example of a time when…” It often feels as though the interviewer is just reading off a list of prepared questions.
+We’ve all been on that interview where a prospective employer asks you to “Give me an example of a time when…” While building rapport is very important in the interview process, it often feels as though the interviewer is just reading off a list of prepared questions.
 Well, he or she most likely is.

 But what does the prospective employer really want to know?

 These questions, also known as competency-based or behavioral interview questions, are designed to discover how you may respond in real-world situations.
-They’re useful for helping hiring managers weed out applicants who look good on paper from the ones who will deliver the results that they need.
+They’re useful for helping hiring managers weed out applicants who look good on paper from the ones who understand how to influence others and deliver the results that they need.